Beaches Near Madrid: Best Coastal Day Trips from the Capital

 Transportation Options

-Given that many of these options are river beaches situated in the countryside, public transport options are limited.
+Given that many of these beaches near Madrid are situated in the countryside, public transport options are limited.
 If you don’t have access to a car, your best options would be Madrid Río Park or Alberche Beach.

 Renting a car will give you more options.
-With many beaches around an hour-long drive, a car will give you more flexibility and allow you to get out and explore some of these areas of natural beauty.
+With many beaches close to Madrid around an hour-long drive, a car will give you more flexibility and allow you to get out and explore some of these areas of natural beauty.

 For Valencia, the high-speed train is a fantastic option.
 It can get you to the city centre in a couple of hours.
 Whilst this is a bit hectic for my tastes, it would certainly be doable if you fancied a coastal beach day trip.